The Myth of the Rational Voter: Make-work bias

 Caplan refers to the make-work bias as a "tendency to underestimate the economic benefits from conserving labor."
 Caplan claims that there is a tendency to equate economic growth with job creation.
 However, that is not necessarily true, since real economic growth is a product of increases in the productivity of labor.
 Dislocation and unemployment can be caused by productivity gains making certain jobs no longer necessary.
 All things being equal, economic rationality would require that these people make use of their talents elsewhere.
 Caplan makes special emphasis of the movement away from farming over the past 200 years, from nearly 95% of Americans as farmers in 1800 to just 3% in 1999, as an illustrative example.
-As an economy industrialises, increased labor productivity in agriculture means less labor is needed to produce a given quantity of agricultural goods, freeing up labour (a scarce resource) to be employed in the production of manufactured goods and services.
+As an economy industrialises, increased labor productivity in agriculture means less labor is needed to produce a given quantity of agricultural goods, freeing up labour (a scarce resource) to be employed in the production of "other" (than agricultural) goods and services.
+Those other marketable "things of value" might include manufactured goods, but they could instead take other forms, e.g. intellectual property (such as advice, or compiled data).